Police seek information in crash that left Sheridan man dead

 Officers responded to Military Road just after 8 p.m.
-Monday for a vehicle and motor scooter accident, according to a news release from the Benton Police Department.
+Monday for a vehicle and motor scooter accident, according to a news release from the department.

-Upon arrival, they found the driver of the scooter, 41-year-old Jeffrey Freeman dead, police said.
+Upon arrival, officers found the driver of the scooter, 41-year-old Jeffrey Freeman dead, police said.

 No charges have been filed, but the investigation remains ongoing, according to police.